• Skip to primary navigation

 Apple’s strategic thinking program is named “Blue Sky” and “gives a small group of employees 2 weeks or ‘a limited amount of time’ to work on a project outside of their normal responsibilities.”

-LinkedIn has more of a start-up company experience called InCubator where “engineers can get 30 to 90 days away from their regular work to develop ideas of their own into products.”
-Their ideas must turn into prototypes that go through judging before proceeding to implementation.
+LinkedIn offers a more start-up company experience called InCubator, where “engineers can get 30 to 90 days away from their regular work to develop ideas of their own into products.”
+Their ideas must turn into prototypes that undergo judging before proceeding to implementation.

 All three companies provide non-executive employees time to think strategically.

 Fantastic!
-I believe strong strategic ideas can be generated from any level of the organization and allocating time for this purpose is a win-win for the employee and company.
+I believe strong strategic ideas can be generated at any level of the organization, and allocating time for this purpose is a win-win for both the employee and the company.

-This smidge of commitment to creativity would be appropriate for a company manufacturing non-innovative products – say, bolts sold in the local hardware store.
+This smidge of commitment to creativity would be appropriate for a company manufacturing non-innovative products, such as bolts sold in the local hardware store.

 There’s a pretty big gap between the minimum and the maximum.
 Does the amount of time spent correspond to the amount of successful innovation?